Schools can now store adrenaline pens

 This also describes to schools how to recognise the signs of mild allergic reactions and the more serious anaphylaxis.

 Do schools have to buy spare auto-injectors?

-NO schools do not have to buy spare adrenaline auto-injectors, but we feel the majority of them will, after all, a school should be a safe learning environment for all pupils and staff.
+YES, schools will have to buy spare adrenaline auto-injectors, after all, a school should be a safe learning environment for all pupils and staff.

 Some will complain that these auto-injectors have to come out of their budgets, but if one life is saved because of it, then it is money well spent.

 Recently schools could buy extra “Asthma Inhalers” for use in their schools, and schools in our area did buy a few spare inhalers for use in an emergency.